tc39/proposal-temporal/docs/timezone.md

 ### timeZone.**id** : string

-The `id` property gives an unambiguous identifier for the time zone.
-Effectively, this is the canonicalized version of whatever `timeZoneIdentifier` was passed as a parameter to the constructor.
+The `id` property is whatever identifier was passed in the parameter to the constructor or `from`, normalized to match the capitalization of that identifier in the IANA Time Zone Database.

 When subclassing `Temporal.TimeZone`, this property must be overridden to provide an identifier for the custom time zone.